Lori Eldridge's Statement of Faith

 Christian Web Designer

 I believe that God has not Forsaken Israel

-I believe that while God has temporarily blinded Israel's eyes where their Messiah is concerned (and postponed their Kingdom on Earth) that their eyes will soon be reopened, and I believe that occasion will occur at the Rapture of all true believers, some of who will be messianic Jews.
+I believe that while God has temporarily blinded Israel's eyes where their Messiah is concerned (and postponed their Kingdom on Earth) that their eyes will soon be reopened, if not at the Rapture of the Church, then during the Tribulation with the witness of the 144,000.

 I believe in Eternal Salvation

-I believe that when a believer is in sin they are out of fellowship with the Holy Spirit and their heart will eventually harden over which will lead to more error down the road unless they allow the Lord to work in their lives.
+I believe that when a believer is in sin they are out of fellowship with the Holy Spirit.
 I do not believe this means they can become unsaved, however, because I also believe in Eternal Security, i.e., Once-Saved-Always-Saved.
 The Holy Spirit will guide them back to the truth as nobody likes living with a guilty conscience.

 So even though a true believer strays at times, it does not affect their salvation status which Christ had already paid for when they first believed.
 All scriptures that are being used to prove otherwise have been taken out of context.
-Check Bob Wilkin's Grace in Focus newsletter for articles on this topic or similar articles on this site.
+Check Bob Wilkin's Grace in Focus newsletter is a great source for articles on this topic.

 There's a lot more that I believe but you're probably as tired of reading this as I am of typing it, so this will have to do, and if not, feel free to ask.

 Here is a poem I wrote while researching the errors of Lordship Salvation:

 if you can.